google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 Let's add FID to the chart, so you can see what that might look like:

 <img src="/web/updates/images/2018/05/first-input-delay-full.svg"
-  alt="Page oad trace with FCP, TTI, and FID">
+  alt="Page load trace with FCP, TTI, and FID">

 Here, the browser receives the input when the main thread is busy, so it has to wait until it's not busy to respond to the input.
 The time it must wait is the